-It is SGS' responsibility to express an independent GHG verification opinion on the emissions as provided in the Swisscom GHG Assertion for the period 01/01/2020 - 31/12/2020.
+It is SGS' responsibility to express an independent GHG verification opinion on the emissions as provided in the Swisscom GHG Assertion for the period 01/01/2021 - 31/12/2021.

-SGS conducted a third-party verification following the requirements of ISO 14064-3: 2006 of the provided CO2 equivalent assertion in the period November 2020 to January 2021.
+SGS conducted a third-party verification following the requirements of ISO 14064-3: 2006 of the provided CO_2 equivalent assertion in the period November 2021 to January 2022.

-The assessment included a desk review and remote based audit of personnel based at the headquarters in Worblaufen (Switzerland).
-The verification was based on the verification scope, objectives and criteria as agreed between Swisscom and SGS on 17/08/2020.
+The assessment included a desk review and site visits at the headquarters in Worblaufen (Switzerland).
+The verification was based on the verification scope, objectives and criteria as agreed between Swisscom and SGS on 19/04/2021.